OpenSC/pam_p11/README.md

 Pam_p11 uses [libp11](https://github.com/OpenSC/libp11/) to access any PKCS#11 module.
 It should be compatible with any implementation, but it is primarely developed using [OpenSC](https://github.com/OpenSC/OpenSC/).

-Pam_p11 implements two authentication modules:
+Pam_p11 implements two authentication methods:

-- pam_p11_openssh authenticates the user using his openssh `~/.ssh/authorized_keys` file.
+- verify a token using a known public key found in OpenSSH's `~/.ssh/authorized_keys`.
-- pam_p11_opensc authenticates the user using certificates found in `~/.eid/authorized_certificates`.
+- verify a token using a known certificate found in `~/.eid/authorized_certificates`.

 Pam_p11 is very simple, it has no config file, no options other than the PKCS#11 module file, does not know about certificate chains, certificate authorities, revocation lists or OCSP.
 Perfect for the small installation with no frills.